umputun/reproxy/README.md

 Use: `reproxy --consul-catalog.enabled`

-Consul Catalog provider periodically (every second by default) calls Consul API for obtaining services, which has any tag with `reproxy.` prefix.
+Consul Catalog provider calls Consul API periodically (every second by default) to obtaini services, which has any tag with `reproxy.` prefix.
 User can redefine check interval with `--consul-catalog.interval` command line flag as well as consul address with `--consul-catalog.address` command line option.
 The default address is `http://127.0.0.1:8500`.

 For example:
 ```